elucidata/ogre2/ReadMe.md

 | `batchChanges` | Batch synchronous mutations into single 'change' event | true    |
 | `strict`       | Throw error when mutating non-existing key paths       | true    |

+If `strict` is `false`, Ogre will automatically create all the missing object paths (Rather like `mkdir -p` does).
+It will try to deduce the final leaf container type based on the operation being used.
+For example if using: `ogreData.push( 'new.deeply.nested.leaf')` Ogre knows that `push` is for Arrays, so it'll create the `leaf` container as an Array.
+By default any elements in between, if missing, will be objects.

 ### `get( path, defaultValue )`
 ### `set( path, value )`

+### `scopeTo( path)`

+Returns a lightweight 'cursor' object that has the same API as an Ogre object, but is bound to the specified `path` as the root.
+If you subscribe to events on cursors, the callbacks will only be triggered when an element of the graph has changed for this `path`.

 ### `merge( path, object )`
 ### `push( path, array )`